nicolascomay/confidence_dud/README.md

 _The rest of the variables are the same as in experiment 1 & 2._

 ## Models
-In the 'scripts' folders you'll also find the code that performs the model fitting and simulations of the 4 models proposed for this study: the max model, the diff model, the contrast model and the average residual model.
-The wrapper.R file contains all that is needed to perform the model fitting procedure.
+In the 'scripts' folder there are 4 sub-foulders.
+First 3 contains the source html/js code of the experiments, the .jzip archives to directly upload the experiments to JATOS and scripts that reproduce the main figures of the paper.
+In sub-folder 'models' you'll find the code that performs the model fitting and simulations of the 4 models proposed for this study: the max model, the diff model, the contrast model and the average residual model.
+In order to perform model fitting simply run the wrapper.R file.

 ## Contact